Siambabon/internet-security-analysis/README.md

 ---

+## ⚠️ Disclaimer

-> **Disclaimer:** This project is intended for educational purposes and demonstrates foundational cybersecurity concepts.
+This project is intended for educational purposes and demonstrates foundational cybersecurity concepts.
 It does not include offensive exploitation techniques or instructions for unauthorized access.